Kitt3120/nixos-config/README.md

 ## 🎯 Key Benefits of This Architecture

+### **Source of Truth**

+Because profiles import modules (either via presets or directly), modules are the source of truth for multiple devices.
+Fixing something or changing a behavior in a module will automatically apply to all devices that use that module, resulting in a consistent environment across devices.

 ### **Custom Abstractions over nixpkgs modules**

 The modular design allows for powerful customizations by defining device-specific settings and/or attribute overrides to existing nixpkgs modules.